MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-a-derivation-path.md

   - Mnemonic Phrases
 priority: 70
 date_published: '2020-08-13'
-date_modified: '2020-08-13'
+date_modified: '2020-10-08'
 ---

 If you use a mnemonic phrase or hardware wallet, you may come across the term "derivation path."
-In short, it specifies *which* private key (and thus which address) is used.
+In short, it specifies _which_ private key (and thus which address) is used.
 A derivation path looks something like this:

 ```text
 m/44'/60'/0'/0/0